What Should I Do if I Get Arrested?

-There probably aren't a lot more scary situations one can endure than being arrested, especially for the first time.
+There probably aren't many more scary situations one can endure than being arrested, especially for the first time.
 There is so much misinformation in the media, and crime drama television shows often present a skewed version of reality under the law.
 You may be asking yourself what you should actually do if you get arrested.

 I have seen several police cruiser videos where the alleged perpetrator argues with the police officer or continues to talk and incriminate himself on tape during the whole ride to the magistrate's office.
 Some individuals are not aware that the conversations they have with family and friends from the jail are being recorded.
 I am aware of police officers obtaining confessions from individuals while they are awaiting court at the jail and before they have had the opportunity to confer with their lawyer.

 The best evidence that the police obtain during their investigations for a DWI, Theft, or child injury cases usually comes either directly or indirectly from you.
 Officers often use language like "come clean" and "be honest" and "it will feel better if you tell us."
 They often promise leniency in your criminal case if you spill your guts.
 The truth of the matter is that they don't have to be honest with you during the investigation process.
 Under the law, they can completely lie to you.

 In fact, the District Attorney is the entity that decides if you will be granted immunity or leniency and police officers very rarely discuss cases with the D.A. until after their investigation is complete.

 Probably the most important thing you can do if you are arrested is to keep quiet!
 You have the right to remain silent during all dealings with the police, under the Fifth Amendment to the United States Constitution.
 In fact, in most cases you should really start zipping it as soon as the police become involved.
 Due to the unfortunate holding of the recent Supreme Court case, Salinas v.
 Texas , however, you actually do have to tell the officer that you are invoking your right to remain silent.